gguillau/MLB/README.md

 # MLB
 Build a Linear Regression model that will help to pick the region with the highest profit margin.
+Analyze potential profit and risks using the Bootstrapping technique.

 ## Data description
 Geological exploration data for the three regions are stored in files: